MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-to-azure-rms.md

 >- [RMS service discovery](../rms-client/client-deployment-notes.md#rms-service-discovery): This section of the RMS client deployment notes explains that the order of service discovery is registry > SCP > cloud.
 During the migration process when the SCP is still installed, you configure clients with registry settings for your Azure Information Protection tenant so that they do not use the AD RMS cluster returned from the SCP.
 >
 >- [Overview of the Microsoft Rights Management connector](../deploy-use/deploy-rms-connector.md#overview-of-the-microsoft-rights-management-connector): This section from the RMS connector documentation explains how your on-premises servers can connect to the Azure Rights Management service to protect documents and emails.
+>
+>In addition, if you are familiar with AD RMS but not yet with how Azure Rights Management works, you might find it useful to read [How does Azure RMS work?
+Under the hood](../understand-explore/how-does-it-work.md) for a quick introduction.

 ## Prerequisites for migrating AD RMS to Azure Information Protection
 Before you start the migration to Azure Information Protection, make sure that the following prerequisites are in place and that you understand any limitations.